djh1997/proj324/docs/index.md

 [random point video](log/IMG_1188.TRIM.MOV)

-After this I set the entire screen to one tint, then changed it when I did this I could the the update "wipe" across the screen.
+After this I set the entire screen to one tint, then changed it when I did this I could see the update "wipe" across the screen.

 This will cause issues since I am already at the max SPI speed